maqrabbani/Detection-Lab/README.md

 - Network analysis tools (such as Wireshark) for capturing and examining network traffic.
 - Telemetry generation tools to create realistic network traffic and attack scenarios.

-## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

 Every screenshot should have some text explaining what the screenshot is about.